 If you're a regular reader you'll already know about my love affair with roasted, or caramelised white chocolate, so when I came across a recipe for chocolate gelato that suggested roasting the cocoa to bring out richer, more complex flavours in the cocoa, I knew I had to try roasting cocoa and making a chocolate cake.

-The end result is this roasted cocoa gluten free chocolate cake, which is rich and chocolatey.
+The end result is this gorgeous roasted cocoa gluten free chocolate cake recipe, which is the ultimate rich and chocolatey cake.
 I've adapted Nigella Lawson's chocolate orange cake recipe for this chocolate cake, not only because it is gluten free cake, but it also happens to be one of my favourite cake recipes, not least because it involves simply throwing all the ingredients in the food processor and blitzing to form a smooth batter.